splunk/splunk-platform-automator/ROADMAP.md

   * Add unix_TA: (needs this packages: net-tools lsof sysstat)
   * playbooks for common splunkbase apps
 * org_all_deploymentclient for ds -> cm app deployment
-* Disable all the tour and other info wizzards after login
+* Disable all the tour and other info wizards after login
 * Add dns_server role and configure nodes to get the host names from dns
 * Finish ldap_server role to be usable in Splunk (new config file needed)
 * Implement config syntax for host series (ex. idx1..16) for mass node deployment